 These maps pertain to the Census Usually Resident Population.
-They illustrate where each of New Zealand’s 67 territorial authority area’s internal migrants came from (Internal Arrivals), and went to (Internal Departures), between 2001 and 2006, and 2008 and 2013, based on the Census question ‘where did you live five years ago?’.
-Here, percentage share of internal migration refers separately to the proportion of all internal arrivals to the selected territorial authority area from each other territorial authority area, and the proportion of all leavers from the selected area to each other territorial authority area, as indicated at the 2006 and 2013 censuses.
+They illustrate where each of New Zealand’s territorial authority area’s internal migrants came from (Internal Arrivals), and went to (Internal Departures), between 2001-2006, 2008-2013, and 2013-2018, based on the Census question ‘where did you live five years ago?’
+Here, percentage share of internal migration refers separately to the proportion of all internal arrivals to the selected territorial authority area from each other territorial authority area, and the proportion of all leavers from the selected area to each other territorial authority area, as indicated at the 2006, 2013 and 2018 censuses.

-These data have been drawn from the MBIE project Nga Tangata Oho Mairangi (NTOM) and converted for visualisation by the CaDDANZ Population Atlas research team.
+The data to 2013 are drawn from the MBIE project Nga Tangata Oho Mairangi (NTOM) and have been converted for visualisation by the CaDDANZ Population Atlas research team.
 Data and maps for the 2013-2018 period have been developed as part of the CaDDANZ project.
 See for methodology.